 There are two dominant factors in finance.
 One is the mathematics that maximizes your wealth while the other is the psychology that allows you to make good financial decisions.
 Paying down debt puts these two factors at odds with each other.

 Mathematically, the fastest way to pay off debt is to start with the highest after tax interest and longest term debt first and work down to the lowest after tax debt and shortest term debt.
-This is because of a concept called amortization.
+This is sometimes referred to as the debt avalanche and it works because of a concept called amortization.
 Your payments contain both principle and interest but the proportions change over the life of the loan.
 Early payments are mostly interest with a little bit of principle while the last payments are almost entirely principle with a small amount of interest.
 Making additional early payments has a larger decrease in the total amount you will pay on the loan because it reduces principle much faster than the amortization schedule.